I’d like you to have a look at my latest review. It’s a Bosch 1250DEVS Random Orbit Sander. Why this one?

-We all know the pains and difficulties when trying to sand rough cut timber or used pallet planks.
+We all know the pains and difficulties when trying to sand rough-cut timber or used pallet planks.
 Making it smooth means hours of labor and in the end, the result usually is far from desired.
-Ther are several ways of tackling this task.
-A power planer, a belt sander or dual mode random orbital sander with a strong motor and a lot of power.
+There are several ways of tackling this task.
+A power planer, a belt sander, or dual-mode random orbital sander with a strong motor and a lot of power.

 A power planer– you have to watch out for the nails and knots as it might be quite expensive when you keep damaging the blades.
 As for belt sander – well… it can be very difficult to control and it’s easy to overdo and damage the wood.
-Also, both of them won’t do anything more that remove the material and I was looking for something versatile.
+Also, both of them won’t do anything more than removing the material and I was looking for something versatile.

-This sander has 6.5 Amp motor which gives you a lot of power and 3100 – 6650 OPM variable speed to match to any project(task).
-Comparing to other RO sanders on the market is not fastest one, but designers compensated this lack of speed with a Dual Mode (Turbo Mode and Finishing Mode).
+This sander has a 6.5 Amp motor which gives you a lot of power and 3100 – 6650 OPM(orbits per minute)variable speed to match to any project(task).
+Comparing to other RO(random orbital) sanders on the market it’s not the fastest one, but designers compensated this lack of speed with a Dual Mode (Turbo Mode and Finishing Mode).